 Good nutrition is one of the keys to a healthy life.
 You can improve your health by keeping a balanced diet.
 You should eat foods that contain vitamins and minerals.
 This includes fruits, vegetables, whole grains, dairy, and a source of protein.

-- Do you have a health problem or risk factor, such as high blood pressure or high cholesterol?
+- Do you have a health problem or risk factor, such as high blood pressure, diabetes, or high cholesterol?

 - Did your doctor tell you that you can improve your condition with better nutrition?